SooryR/SVG-Inspector/README.md

 # svg-image-parser

-SVG image parser is a parser that uses libxml2 to parse the svg, then store the different elements in a eazy to use data structure.
+SVG image parser is a parser that uses libxml2 to parse the svg, then store the different elements of the svg image in a eazy to use data structure.

 ## Prerequisites